If you’ve been a mom or dad for more than three minutes you’ve most likely experienced the guilt that comes with parenting.

 2. You make a mess.
 The majority of children like messy things, am I right?
 Splashing in puddles, making mud pies, finger painting, eating spaghetti with their hands.
 Somewhere along the lines of becoming an adult, many of us lost our ability to enjoy being messy.
 I, for one, loathe activities where a mess is sure to happen.
 I’m cringing just thinking about our last foray into finger paint, but I do it for them and I bet you do, too.
 It may be letting them bake with you, play with worms in the garden, or just going to town in the bath tub.
 You show you love them by stepping out of your comfort zone to embrace theirs.

 3. You put a roof over their heads.
 This is something children won’t understand until they’re older, but this is a huge deal.
 A house to sleep in, lights that turn on, and food in the fridge show how much you care about and sacrifice for them.
 When we become parents, sacrifice becomes our middle name.
-No longer can we drop $100 on a FitBit or spend money hand over fist on takeout because it’s just us and we don’t want to cook.
+We might buy a $2500 Springfree or a $300 Marathon, but we will no longer drop $100 on a FitBit or spend money hand over fist on takeout because it’s just us and we don’t want to cook.
 Nope, we choose to be responsible, to take care of our son and daughter’s needs before ours, and that says “I love you” loud and clear.

 5. You say “I love you.”
 Some parents didn’t grow up with a mom or dad who said these words out loud.
 It was assumed through actions or interactions, but never spoken.
 It’s important for children to hear these words, for them to penetrate deep into their hearts and minds every day of their life so they can grow up knowing how to love and what that looks like.
 I’d bet my last cup of coffee that all of us have said these magic words to our kids today so let me assure you – this is enough.
 These words are enough.
 You are doing enough.
 I know you love your kids, and they do, too.